Three-dimensional magnetization textures as quaternionic functions

 It is also interesting that conjugate of a unitary matrix is its own inverse and so is the conjugate of a unit quaternion $\quat{U}\cdot\conj{\quat{U}}=1$.
 Therefore, if instead of some $\quat{U}_i$ in the product~\eqref{eq:Uprod} we use its conjugate $\conj{\quat{U}_i}$, the Hopf index will {\em decrease} by $1$ on this iteration step.
 This means that conjugate of a hopfion is anti-hopfion.
 In fact, any complex hopfion configuration $\quat{U}$ can be turned into the corresponding anti-hopfion by conjugating it.

 The existence of the $\uHopf=\pm1$ hopfions and anti-hopfions was already established in~\cite{Guslienko2025} on the basis of rotation matrix analysis, but the present approach allows to represent the whole process of the hopfion merger and annihilation for an arbitrary Hopf index.
 The top row in Fig.~\ref{fig:annihilation} shows the merger of two identical $\uHopf=1$ hopfions into a single $\uHopf=2$ hopfion, while the bottom row shows the annihilation of the $\uHopf=1$ hopfion with the corresponding anti-hopfion into the uniformly magnetized state.
 The plot is only able to capture the hopfion cross section, as the whole process takes place in 3D.
-One can see that annihilation happens via merger of vortex and anti-vortex filaments of the same out-of-plane core magnetization.
-Such pairs are topologically trivial~\cite{Tretiakov2007} and their unwinding can happen smoothly.
+But a cross- section of a continuous 3D vector field is a continuous 2D vector field and therefore its continuous transformation must preserve 2D topological charge.
+One can see that in the cross section, shown in Fig.~\ref{fig:annihilation} top row, the annihilation proceeds through merger of vortex and antivortex filaments with co-aligned out-of-plane core magnetizations (relatively to the cross-section plane).
+Such pairs in 2D are topologically trivial~\cite{Tretiakov2007} and their unwinding can happen smoothly.
 The whole process in Fig.~\ref{fig:annihilation} is a homotopy --- a continuous deformation of the magnetization vector field as function of the parameter $\Delta$.
 The topological index is therefore independent of $\Delta$.
 It is equal to $2$ in all frames of the top row and is equal to $0$ in all frames of the bottom row.
 One can also observe from $\Delta=0.75$ frames that two hopfions are visibly repelled from each other, while the hopfion and the anti-hopfion are immediately attracted to each other.